What is Yangtze River Weather Like?

 | Yangtze River in Flood Season |

-Common Fog in Early Spring, Late Autumn & Winter (Late March, Late October – February)
+Frequent Fog in Late March & Late October - February

-Many tourists are disappointed by the dense fog over the Yangtze River, which obscures their views.
-Avoiding fog is as vital as escaping from rainfall to appreciate the Three Gorges.
-Chongqing and its surrounding counties, as the main waterway of Yangtze River cruise, experience approximately 100 foggy days annually which are most common in winter and early spring, especially in the early mornings when temperatures are lower, thus getting its nickname Fog City.
-Yichang, the final destination, experiences the most foggy days from late autumn to winter, second to early spring.
-Rainfall in other seasons may also cause foggy days.
-Of course, on clear days, the fog is easily dispelled by sunshine, presenting little visual impact.
+Many tourists are disappointed by the dense fog over the Yangtze River, which veils the scenery.
+Avoiding fog is as vital as escaping from rainfall to appreciate the Three Gorges clearly.
+Chongqing and its surrounding counties, as the main waterway of Yangtze River cruise, experience approximately 100 foggy days annually which are mostly in winter and early spring, especially in the early mornings when temperatures are lower.
+Yichang, the final destination of the Yangtze River cruise, experiences the most foggy days from late autumn to winter, second to early spring.
+Rainfall in other seasons may also cause foggy weather.
+Usually on clear days, the fog is easily dispelled after the sun rises high.
 However, during continuous rain, the entire river and mountains become shrouded in mist, cloaking much of the view.
-Therefore, visitors are advised to avoid late autumn and winter.
-If planning to enjoy the autumn scenery, try to avoid continuous rainy days at least.
+Therefore, visitors are advised to check the weather forecast in advance.

 |